top of page

 KATHAND-THÛNDNATH

-Faced with the fury of the Kathand-Thândnath, Naumathar secretly gathered with Thuror and the goddess Thard and decided to create two other dragons of similar magnitude and size to the Black Dragons.
-These creatures were meant to be as powerful as the Kathand-Thândnath, but completely opposite in nature.
-Thus, after convincing Ayar, a direct descendant of Thard's Lineage, and Bramarh, a prominent commander of the Thayad's, they began the transformation of their rare white dragons.
-Khryll and Dhärath, the Great White Fire Dragons, were born.
-Despite their immense size, Ayar continued to ride Khryll, while Bramarh flew on Dhärath.
-Over time, the Great Dragons began to multiply.
-Many of them were taken to a secret and secure place where they could live in peace until the outbreak of what would later become known as the War of the Worlds, when everything changed.
+In the face of the fury of the Kathand-Thândnath, Naumathar secretly convened with Thuror and the goddess Thard, and they decided to create two other dragons of similar magnitude and size to the Black Dragons.
+These creatures were to be as powerful as the Kathand-Thândnath, but completely their opposite.
+After convincing Ayar, a direct descendant of Thard’s lineage, and Bramarh, a prominent commander of the Thayad’s, they began the transformation of their rare white dragons.
+Thus, Khryll and Dhärath, the Great White Dragons of Fire, were born.
+Though enormous, Ayar still rode Khryll, while Bramarh flew atop Dhärath.
+Over time, the Great Dragons began to proliferate.
+Eventually, many of them were taken to a secret and safe place, where they could live in peace, until the outbreak of what would later be known as the War of the Worlds, when everything changed.

-Before the First Era of the Worlds, the First Dragons, called Kathand-Ond-nath, lived on the island of Kathond-nath, north of Anahkólion.
-The Kathand-Ond-nath were small dragons compared to the Kathand-Thândnath, with an average size ranging from two to three horses.
-By nature, Kathand-Ond-nath were not fierce creatures, but they became aggressive and powerful when threatened.
-Much later, after the creation of the First Lineages, the Kathand-Ond-nath became hunted by people from the First, Second, and Third Lineages who desired the flesh and armor of these creatures.
-In a Council of the Kings of the First Lineage, Naöhrad decided to ban the hunting of dragons, but this measure proved unsuccessful.
-It was during this period that Thayad, the first queen of the kingdom of Thard, resolved to protect these animals that had no "owners" before they went extinct.
-Many men from different lineages were prevented by the Thayad's when they still held the entirety of their kingdom in Anahkólion.
-As a result, the Thayad's brought the dragons to the kingdom of Thard, where they could live in peace and tranquility.
-This proximity led the Warriors of Thard to develop a sentimental and emotional bond with the animals.
-In about a hundred cycles - a short time for that era - each of the Thayad's, from the Royal Guard to the children, had their own dragon.
-Thus, the Thayad's were the first to ride and raise a Kathand-Ond-nath.
+Before the First Era of the Worlds, the First Dragons, known as Kathand-Ond-nath, lived on the island of Kathond-nath, north of Anahkólion.
+The Kathand-Ond-nath were small dragons compared to the Kathand-Thândnath, averaging a size of two to three horses.
+Although not naturally fierce creatures, the Kathand-Ond-nath became aggressive and formidable when threatened.
+Long after the creation of the First Lineages, the Kathand-Ond-nath began to be hunted by men from the First, Second, and Third Lineages, who sought the dragons’ meat and armor-like hides.
+In a Council of the Kings of the First Lineage, Naöhrad decreed a ban on dragon hunting, but the measure proved unsuccessful.
+It was during this period that Thayad, the first queen of the kingdom of Thard, chose to protect these animals, who had no “mistresses,” before they fell to extinction.
+The Thayad’s, while still in full strength across Anahkólion, successfully deterred many men from different lineages from pursuing the dragons.
+This protection ultimately led the Thayad’s to bring the animals to the kingdom of Thard, where they could live in peace.
+Over time, this bond developed into a deep emotional connection between the Warriors of Thard and the dragons.
+In a span of about one hundred Cycles — a relatively short time for that era — every Thayad, from the Royal Guard to young children, had their own dragon.
+Thus, the Thayad’s became the first to rear and ride a Kathand-Ond-nath.

 KATHAND-OND-NATH